-A large proportion of New Zealand's electricity needs are met by generation from hydro power.
-Information about the distribution of inflows and the capability of the various hydro systems is necessary to ensure a reliable, competitive and efficient market and electricity system.
+A large proportion of New Zealand's electricity needs is met by generation from hydro power.
+Information about the distribution of inflows, and the capability of the various hydro systems is necessary to ensure a reliable, competitive and efficient market and electricity system.

-The hydrological modelling dataset (HMD) is a dataset of hydrological information made available by the Electricity Authority.
-The dataset was known as the SPECTRA update until 2010.
-In 2015 the dataset was revised to become the HMD, a comprehensive dataset that can be relied upon by modellers and analysts to test scenarios, provide commentary and inform decisions.
+The hydrological modelling dataset (HMD) contains hydrological information made available by the Electricity Authority.
+The dataset was known as SPECTRA until 2010.
+In 2015 the dataset was revised to become the HMD, a comprehensive dataset that can be relied upon by modellers and analysts to test scenarios, provide commentary, and inform decision-making.

-The HMD is comprised of data provided by hydro generators and supplemented with some from other sources.
-These parties are acknowledged for their contribution and for making this data available.
+The HMD is comprised of data provided by hydro generators, supplemented by other sources.
+These parties are acknowledged for their contribution, and for making this data available.